My Journey at NYU Tandon: Engineering a Future in the Power Industry

 Program Impact

-The GLASS program has been a transformative experience for me as a junior studying electrical engineering.
+The GLASS program has been a transformative experience for me as a student studying electrical engineering.
 It has connected me with like-minded peers and mentors who share a passion for innovation and technology.
 The program’s focus on global leadership and entrepreneurship has expanded my perspective, encouraging me to think beyond traditional engineering roles and explore ways to tackle real-world challenges.
 Through workshops, networking events, and collaborative projects, GLASS has empowered me to enhance both my technical expertise and leadership abilities.
 This experience has prepared me to be a socially conscious engineer capable of making a meaningful impact on the world.

 TakeAway